centfinance/Symmetric.SymmCoin/README.md

 truffle console
 ```

-The following are examples of commands you can issue to interact with the Cent contract.
+The following are examples of commands you can issue to interact with the Symm contract.
 Be aware that the account used for minting or snapshotting must match what was set in the migration config file.
 ```
-// To get a reference to CentToken let instance = await CentToken.deployed() instance
+// To get a reference to SymmCoin let instance = await SymmCoin.deployed() instance

 // Mint coins